It goes without saying: 2021 was a wild year in retail.

 For better or worse, instant gratification is part of our world.
 And leading online retailers such as Amazon Inc. have embraced this trend fully, much to their advantage.

-For years now, part of Amazon Inc.’s business model has been to offer free shipping to its paying members.
+For years, part of Amazon Inc.’s business model has been offering free shipping to its paying members.
 Just as consumers have come to expect fast shipping, so too have they come to expect free shipping.

-Needless to say, not every retailer has the logistical infrastructure that permits Amazon Inc. or Walmart Canada to offer that level of convenience to its customers.
-Not to mention, their deep pockets and steady revenue stream from paying members.
-However, even small and local retailers can take advantage of new technologies in inventory management and “last-mile shipping” to reduce shipping costs and time.
+Not every retailer has the logistical infrastructure that permits Amazon Inc. or Walmart Canada to offer that level of convenience to its customers.
+Not to mention their deep pockets and steady revenue stream from paying members.
+However, even small and local retailers can use new technologies in inventory management and “last-mile shipping” to reduce shipping costs and time.